rainforestapp/rainforest-cli/README.md

 ###Crowd
 <pre>--crowd [<b>default</b>|<b>on_premise_crowd</b>]</pre>

 ###Conflict
-use the abort option to abort any runs in progress in the same environment as your new run. use the abort-all option to abort all runs in progress.
+Use the abort option to abort any runs in progress in the same environment as your new run. use the abort-all option to abort all runs in progress.
-- <pre>--conflict <b>option</b></pre> </pre>
+<pre>--conflict <b>option</b></pre> </pre>

 ###Foreground
-results in the foreground - rainforest-cli will not return until the run is complete.
+Results in the foreground - rainforest-cli will not return until the run is complete.
 This is what you want to make the build pass / fail dependent on rainforest results
-- <pre>--fg</pre>
+<pre>--fg</pre>

 ###Wait
-wait for an existing run to finish instead of starting a new one, and exit with a non-0 code if the run fails. rainforest-cli will exit immediately if the run is already complete.
+Wait for an existing run to finish instead of starting a new one, and exit with a non-0 code if the run fails. rainforest-cli will exit immediately if the run is already complete.
-- <pre>--wait <b>RUN_ID</b></pre>
+<pre>--wait <b>RUN_ID</b></pre>

 ###Fail-fast
 fail the build as soon as the first failed result comes in.
 If you don't pass this it will wait until 100% of the run is done.
 Use with --fg.
 <pre>--fail-fast</pre>
 ###Custom URL